 And the best part is, there’s even a “Bench” tab, which lets you benchmark your system, either individually as a single-thread or as a multi-thread machine.

 So that was all I had on How to check RAM type (DDR, DDR2 or DDR3) in Windows folks.
-Hope this piece helped, infact I tried my best to make sure you get not only the RAM types, but also other information which you might need at a later time.
+I hope this piece helped, in fact, I tried my best to make sure you get not only the RAM types but also other information that you might need at a later time.

 You can use CPU-Z to access just about any other kind of CPU information related to your system.
 And it’s not an “authoritative” tool, rather a reflective one, so feel free to play around because there’s not a lot you can mess up with this one.